 In case you or your significant other is going through any one of those, I suggest you immediately get tested for Chlamydia.
 There are numerous methods to test for Chlamydia, and that means you better head over to an STD clinic or any kind of health facility in your town to find out more about those.
 Chlamydia can do a lot more harm to your body if you are going to wait around before you go through a Chlamydia testing.

 For those who are positive in Chlamydia, you need to get treatment for the infection.
 Medical doctors typically prescribe antibiotics to fend off the bacteria.
 An array of common antibiotics recommended are azithromycin, erythromycin, and tetracyclines.
-You might need to be under this prescribed medication for many days or months, depending upon how quickly your body recovers.
+You might need to be under this prescribed medication for many days or months, depending on how quickly your body recovers.

 Even though there are many ways to treat Chlamydia, it is still significantly better to safeguard yourself from getting the disease.
 Prevention continues to be the greatest cure, so ensure that you are familiar with how you can not contract the infection for your own personal benefit.